burrrata/cryptoeconomics.study_rust_edition/src/ch1_centralized_payment_processor.md

 - Then create a CLI tutorial that shows how to iteratively ugrade each component and function in the standard model to make it more secure
 - Stetch Goal: work towards recreating the Parity Ethereum Client and/or arbitrary blockchain architectures like Substrate, but that's probably not realistic lol

-# TODO
-- create a new page in an mdBook explaining each component of the centralized blockchain system
-- combine the components into a working prototype at the end

 Each chapter in the book can then evolve like this:
 - goal/thing to build a toy version of (w links examples of the thing IRL)
 - each page explains a part (w links to wikipedia article and production library version of the tutorial example)